kubelix/deployer/README.md

     - config files
     - CLI args
 - If you need to replace variables in the service custom resource
+- Sidecars are kind of an anti-pattern?
+Use dedicated deployments for them.

 ## Private docker registries